sea212/winternitz-one-time-signature/docs/usage.rst

 In certain situations it might not be wanted to verify the derived public key with the public key inside the executing WOTS object.
 For example, this can be this case when the verification happens in a wrapping structure, like a XMSS tree.
-In such cases the public key can be derived from a message and a signature by the function ``wots.getPubkeyFromSignature(message=message, signature=signature)``
+In such cases the public key can be derived from a message and a signature with the function ``wots.getPubkeyFromSignature(message=message, signature=signature)``

 WOTSPLUS